 10. Talk to your credit card companies/institutions

-For this, you need to talk to them about your hardship and your willingness to repay the debt.
-Credit card companies are more than happy to make some adjustments to get their money back.
+For this, you need to discuss your hardship and your willingness to repay the debt with them.
+Credit card companies are more than happy to make adjustments to recoup their losses.

 11. Refinance your mortgage